awsdocs/amazon-ec2-user-guide/doc_source/ri-market-general.md

 + You cannot sell a Standard Reserved Instance in a Region that is [disabled by default](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable)\.
 + The minimum price allowed in the Reserved Instance Marketplace is $0\.00\.
 + You can sell No Upfront, Partial Upfront, or All Upfront Reserved Instances in the Reserved Instance Marketplace\.
 If there is an upfront payment on a Reserved Instance, it can be sold only after AWS has received the upfront payment and the reservation has been active \(you've owned it\) for at least 30 days\.
 + You cannot modify your listing in the Reserved Instance Marketplace directly\.
 However, you can change your listing by first canceling it and then creating another listing with new parameters\.
-For information, see [Pricing your Reserved Instances](#ri-market-concepts-pricing)\.
+For information, see [Price your Reserved Instances](#ri-market-concepts-pricing)\.
 You can also modify your Reserved Instances before listing them\.
-For information, see [Modifying Reserved Instances](ri-modifying.md)\.
+For information, see [Modify Reserved Instances](ri-modifying.md)\.
 + AWS charges a service fee of 12 percent of the total upfront price of each Standard Reserved Instance you sell in the Reserved Instance Marketplace\.
 The upfront price is the price the seller is charging for the Standard Reserved Instance\.
 + When you register as a seller, the bank you specify must have a US address\.
 For more information, see [Additional seller requirements for paid products](https://docs.aws.amazon.com/marketplace/latest/userguide/user-guide-for-sellers.html#additional-seller-requirements-for-paid-products) in the *AWS Marketplace Seller Guide*\.
 + Amazon Internet Services Private Limited \(AISPL\) customers can't sell Reserved Instances in the Reserved Instance Marketplace even if they have a US bank account\.
 For more information, see [What are the differences between AWS accounts and AISPL accounts?](http://aws.amazon.com/premiumsupport/knowledge-center/aws-aispl-differences/)

-## Registering as a seller<a name="ri-market-seller-profile"></a>
+## Register as a seller<a name="ri-market-seller-profile"></a>

 **Note**
 Only the AWS account root user can register an account as a seller\.